Consistent circuits for indefinite causal order: The relationship between the supermap and process matrix representations

 Rather than superchannels, this work concentrates on what we call \textit{superunitaries} -- that is, linear mappings from a set of unitary operators to another unitary operator.
 To connect these to process matrices, we note that every superunitary uniquely defines a `unitary superchannel' -- that is, a superchannel that always returns a unitary channel when you feed it a set of unitary channels.
 Given a superunitary $S$, we define a unitary superchannel in an obvious way:

-That is, the action of $\cs$ on the channels $\cu:=U(\cdot)U^\dag$ and $\cv:=V(\cdot)V^\dag$ is just the channel corresponding to the action of $S$ on $U$ and $V$.
+That is, the action of $\cs$ on the unitary channels $\cu:=U(\cdot)U^\dag$ and $\cv:=V(\cdot)V^\dag$ (including unitary channels that additionally act on local ancillary systems) is just the channel corresponding to the action of $S$ on $U$ and $V$.
 The action of this superchannel on more general channels can then be calculated using the Stinespring dilation.
 Conversely, any unitary superchannel defines a superunitary, up to an irrelevant global phase.

 We have shown that i) superchannels are equivalent to process matrices and ii) superunitaries are equivalent to unitary superchannels (up to phase).
 Now it follows trivially that superunitaries are equivalent to unitary process matrices -- that is, the process matrices that map unitary channels (possibly with ancillas) to unitary channels.
-As proven in \cite{araujo2017purification}, these are precisely the process matrices that can be written in the form $W=\ket{U_w}\bra{U_w}$ where
+As proven in \cite{araujo2017purification}, these are precisely the process matrices that can be written in the form $W=\ket{U_W}\bra{U_W}$ where

-is a CJ \textit{vector} representing a unitary operator $U_w$.
+is a CJ \textit{vector} representing a unitary operator $U_W$.